pubnub/secure-key-exchange/README.md

 `listUsers()` returns an object with all currently connected users' usernames and their public keys.

 	console.log(doge.listUsers());
+	// {username: publicKey}
-	// {doge: "olpbSlUEca0VVVqcs9ciUZyPplkM1FnlcYfSVA4rDDOnbWipWLNvd/zC+VDNDTOS376R5mpsxkw+/CFyDGiBxJKJSUWiXuibHJOc/3rVgChn/lyXobDfx5jHRpbSQ0/ARuiZyGBNEFqoYLVENNIkqx9lVtUZDYLUWhnjaNrEK4E="}
+	// {doge: "olpbSlUEca0VVVqcs9ciUZyP...NNIkqx9lVtUZDYLUWhnjaNrEK4E="}

-`myKey()` returns your Cryptico RSA key.
+`myKey()` returns your [Cryptico](https://github.com/wwwtyro/cryptico) RSA key.

 ### 3. Encrypted Self-Destructing Messages

 `sendMessage(recipient, message, ttl)` encrypts `message` with `recipient`'s public key, and sends the encrypted message to `recipient`.
-The message will be accessable through `returnMessages` for you and the `recipient` for `ttl` seconds.
+The message will be accessible through the `returnMessages` method for both you and the `recipient` for `ttl` seconds.

 	doge.sendMessage('shibe', 'Very greetings shibe.
 Much Excited!', 5);
-	// This will send a message to 'shibe', with the message 'Very greetings shibe.
+	// This will send a message to 'shibe', with the message
+	// 'Very greetings shibe.
 Much Excited!'.
-	// both you and `shibe` will only be able to view this message for 5 seconds.
+	// Both you and `shibe` will only be able to view this message for 5 seconds.

-`returnMessages()` returns all the messages you've sent or received that haven't timed out yet.
+`returnMessages()` returns all the messages you've sent or received that have yet to time out.

 	console.log(doge.returnMessages());
 	// {